Ryūnosuke Akutagawa: Early life

 Ryūnosuke Akutagawa was born in Irifune, Kyōbashi, Tokyo City (present-day Akashi, Chūō, Tokyo), the eldest son of businessman Toshizō Niihara and his wife Fuku.
-His family owned a milk production business.
+His father served in the Boshin War and later founded a successful dairy business.
 His mother experienced mental illness shortly after his birth, so he was adopted and raised by his maternal uncle, Michiaki Akutagawa, from whom he received the Akutagawa family name.
-The Akutagawa lineage was part of the warrior class and served the Tokugawa clan as okubōzu, who managed the tearoom and served tea.
+The Akutagawa lineage was part of the warrior class and served the Tokugawa clan as okubōzu, who managed the tearoom and served tea, the Akutagawas looked down upon Ryūnosuke's father as a "parvenu".
 Ryūnosuke's adoptive family enjoyed art.
 He was interested in classical Chinese literature from an early age, as well as in the works of Mori Ōgai and Natsume Sōseki.

 He entered the First Higher School without taking entrance exams thanks to his middle school academic record in 1910 and developed relationships with classmates such as Kan Kikuchi, Masao Kume, Yūzō Yamamoto, and Tsuchiya Bunmei, all of whom would later become authors.
 He began writing after entering Tokyo Imperial University (now the University of Tokyo) in 1913, where he studied English literature.
 While still a student, he proposed marriage to a childhood friend, Yayoi Yoshida, but his adoptive family did not approve the union.
 In 1916 he became engaged to Fumi Tsukamoto, whom he married in 1918.
 They had three children: Hiroshi Akutagawa (1920–1981) was an actor, Takashi Akutagawa (1922–1945) was killed as a student draftee in Burma, and Yasushi Akutagawa (1925–1989) was a composer.

 Following graduation, Akutagawa taught briefly at the Naval Engineering School in Yokosuka, Kanagawa as an English language instructor, before deciding to devote his efforts to writing fulltime.